Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic

 We take the quantity of interest to be the total tumor cellularity at the end of the simulation horizon,

 with stochastic dimension $s=256$, that is, there are $128$ terms in the expansion for each field.
-To obtain an unbiased estimator of $\bbE[G(u_s^\bsy)]$, we average over $R$ i.i.d.~uniform random shifts,
+To obtain an unbiased estimator of $\bbE[G(u_s)] = \int_{U_s} G(u_s^\bsy)\,\rd\bsy$, we average over $R$ i.i.d.~uniform random shifts,

-where, similarly to \eqref{eq:qmc-estimate}, $Q^{(r)}_{N}[G(u_s)]$ denotes the \gls*{qmc} approximation of the integral $\bbE[G(u_s)]$ with the $r$th random shift.
-To estimate the root-mean-square error in \Cref{thm:qmc-error}, we compute the approximation
+where, similarly to \eqref{eq:qmc-estimate}, $Q^{(r)}_{N}[G(u_s)]$ denotes the unbiased \gls*{qmc} approximation of the integral $\bbE[G(u_s)]$ with the $r$th random shift.
+Therefore the average $\overline{Q}$ is also an unbiased estimator of $\bbE[G(u_s)]$, and its variance is $1/R$ times the variance for any individual $Q^{(r)}_{N}[G(u_s)]$.
+To estimate the root-mean-square error of $\overline{Q}$ we compute the approximation

+This quantity should behave like the bound on the root-mean-square error from~\Cref{thm:qmc-error} with an additional $1/\sqrt{R}$ since this is the root-mean-square error of $\overline{Q}$ which uses $R$ shifts instead of a single shift.
 Here we use $R=16$ random shifts $\bsDelta$ and $N=2^m$ lattice points with $m=[4, 5, \dots, 17]$, for a total of $2^{21}=2,097,152$ \gls*{pde} evaluations.
 An off-the-shelf embedded lattice rule with weights tailored to a spectral decay rate of $1/j^2$ is utilized to generate the \gls*{qmc} sequence~\cite{cools2006constructing}.
 For comparison, we use $N^{\text{MC}} = 2^{17}\cdot R = 2^{21}$ quadrature points for \gls*{mc} to match the total number of \gls*{pde} evaluations.
-Computations are carried out on the Texas Advanced Computing Center's Frontera machine \cite{stanzione2020frontera}.
+Computations are carried out on the Texas Advanced Computing Center's \texttt{Lonestar6} cluster across two compute nodes with 256 total parallel MPI processes, each evaluating one \gls*{pde}.
+The \gls*{mc} reference calculation with $2^{21}$ evaluations took 1,141 minutes ($\approx 19$~hours), while the QMC shift replicates with $2^{17}$ evaluations averaged 146 minutes ($\approx 2.4$~hours).
 Code to reproduce the experiments is available at: \hyperlink{https://github.com/gtpash/qmc-tumor}{https://github.com/gtpash/qmc-tumor}.
 The results are displayed in \Cref{fig:uniform-convergence}.
 We observe that the QMC root-mean-square error converges at a linear rate $\calO(N^{-1})$ while standard \gls*{mc} converges with the typical $\mathcal{O}(N^{-1/2})$ rate, consistent with the theory.